Câmpia Turzii

 Câmpia Turzii ([kɨmˌpi.a ˈturzij]; Jerischmarkt; Aranyosgyéres) is a municipality in Cluj County, Transylvania, Romania, which was formed in 1925 by the union of two villages, Ghiriș (Aranyosgyéres) and Sâncrai (Szentkirály).
 It was declared a town in 1950 and a city in 1998.

 The city is located in the southeastern part of the county, on the right bank of the Arieș River, at a distance of 6.7 km from Turda and 40.6 km from the county seat, Cluj-Napoca.

 History

 The village of Sâncrai was mentioned in a 1219 document as "villa Sancti Regis" ("village of Holy King"), while Ghiriș was first documented in 1292 as "Terra Gerusteleke" ("Gerusteleke", literally meaning "plot of Gerus" in Hungarian).

-Michael the Brave was murdered by agents of Giorgio Basta at the current location of Câmpia Turzii on August 9, 1601.
+Michael the Brave was murdered by agents of Giorgio Basta at the current location of Câmpia Turzii on 9 August 1601.

-Câmpia Turzii is the "city of adoption" of Toulouse and a sister city of Siemianowice Śląskie.

 Population

 The population has evolved as follows since 1784: